harsh5161/datascience/README.md

 # Logical Proceeding of ProtonAutoML (v.
 1.0+)

 # Restructuring Details
-The main to be run is now "run.ipynb" <br />
+The main notebook to be run is now "run.ipynb" <br />
 The features are all now packages and maintained separately. <br />
 <br />
 <br />